Kabbalat Shabbat Experience (Zoom & Facebook Live)

 How long does my forwarded future credit last?

-Funds credited for future use will be available through December 31, 2022.
+- Funds credited for future use will be available for use through December 31, 2022.

 Can my future credit be transferred?